magently/module-checkout-swatches/README.md

 ## Overview

-This package changes default product text details (size, color) to swatches in minicart and on checkout.
+This package changes default product text details (size, color) to swatches in the minicart and on the checkout.

 ![Checkout Swatches](assets/demo-checkout-swatches.png)